Western-OC2-Lab/Wireless-Resource-Virtualization-with-Device-to-Device-Communication-Underlaying-LTE-Networks/README.md

 -	Results_aggregation_iteration.m; Aggregates the achieved results in each iteration.
 -	Results_aggregation_mu_value.m: Averages the results for the different iterations for one mu value.
 -	Results_plotting.m: Plots the results.

+•	Contact Information:
+Please feel free to contact me if you have any question.
+I would be happy to help.
+Email: amoubaye@uwo.ca

+•	Citation:
+If you find these codes useful, please cite the following articles:
+a.
+A. Moubayed, A. Shami and H. Lutfiyya, "Wireless Resource Virtualization With Device-to-Device Communication Underlaying LTE Network," in IEEE Transactions on Broadcasting, vol. 61, no. 4, pp. 734-740, Dec.
+2015, doi: 10.1109/TBC.2015.2492458.
+b.
+A. Moubayed, A. Shami and H. Lutfiyya, "Power-Aware Wireless Virtualized Resource Allocation with D2D Communication Underlaying LTE Network," 2016 IEEE Global Communications Conference (GLOBECOM), Washington, DC, 2016, pp. 1-6, doi: 10.1109/GLOCOM.2016.7842159.

+@ARTICLE{Moubayed_IEEE_TBC,
+  	author={A. {Moubayed} and A. {Shami} and H. {Lutfiyya}},
+	  journal={IEEE Transactions on Broadcasting}, title={Wireless Resource Virtualization With Device-to-Device Communication Underlaying LTE Network}, year={2015}, volume={61}, number={4},
+  	pages={734-740},
+  	doi={10.1109/TBC.2015.2492458}}

+and

+@INPROCEEDINGS{Moubayed_Globecom,
+  	author={A. {Moubayed} and A. {Shami} and H. {Lutfiyya}}, booktitle={2016 IEEE Global Communications Conference (GLOBECOM)},
+    title={Power-Aware Wireless Virtualized Resource Allocation with D2D Communication Underlaying LTE Network}, year={2016},
+	  pages={1-6},
+  	doi={10.1109/GLOCOM.2016.7842159}}